-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-Number and Percent of participants with a modification to the person-centered service plan due to an identified change in service needs.
-N=Number of participants with a modification to the person-centered service plan due to an identified change in service needs reviewed D= number of participants with an identified change in service needs reviewed data collection/generation (check each that applies): collection/generation (check each that applies): (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Other Specify: Quarterly Annually Representative Sample Confidence Interval = 95% confidence level with a +/- 5% margin of error Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Percent of participants with a modification to the person centered service plan due to an identified change in service needs.
+N=Number of participants with a modification to the person centered service plan due to an identified change in serve need D= number of participants with an identified change in service needs reviewed.

-Review of person-centered service plans and other documentation in the Medicaid Waiver Management Application
+Data Source (Select one): Record reviews, off-site If 'Other' is selected, specify: Review of person centered and other documentation in the Medicaid Waiver Management Application